 - Value drivers for the M&A (expanding the market reach, cost-savings, personnel or technologies acquisition)

-Before proceeding with a merger, you’ll want to analyze the industry, consumer trends, and current or potential competitors.
-This information should help you understand the market and the company’s position.
+Before proceeding with a merger, use this market due diligence checklist to analyze the industry, market dynamics, consumer trends, and current or potential competitors.

 Points of interest: